What the Recently Passed Senior Tax Deduction Means for You

 Currently, many low-income seniors already pay no tax on Social Security.
 This new deduction is designed to help middle-income retirees avoid or reduce their benefit tax liability.
 Critics have pointed out that campaign messaging promising to eliminate the tax entirely is misleading.

-Who would benefit most and who wouldn’t?
+Who benefits most and who doesn’t?

-Middle-income seniors (earning $75K–$175K): likely to benefit the most
+• Middle-income seniors (earning $75K–$175K): likely to benefit the most

-Low-income seniors: may already pay little or no tax; deduction offers limited new savings
+• Low-income seniors: may already pay little or no tax; deduction offers limited new savings

-High-income seniors: likely phased out of eligibility
+• High-income seniors: likely phased out of eligibility

-How long would the deduction last?
+How long will the deduction last?